Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 - 1 tablespoon vanilla extract

-- 4 tablespoons (2 ounces) liquid red food coloring*; use liquid food coloring from the grocery store
+- 4 tablespoons (2 ounces) liquid red food coloring (or 2-3 teaspoons if using gel color)

 - 1 cup unsalted butter; can be cold from the refrigerator

 - 1 1/2 cups sugar

 - 4 large eggs, room temp

 Cinnamon Butter Cream

 - 1 cup butter (softened)

 Vanilla Cream Cheese Frosting